 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Required ResourcesA reading pack will be available at the start of the course.
-It contains all of the essential texts (articles and chapters) that are required to be read in order to prepare for tutorial discussions.
+Required ResourcesThe course's MyUni site contains links to all of the essential texts (articles and chapters) that are required to be read in order to prepare for tutorial discussions.

 Klaus Neumann, Refuge Australia: Australia's Humanitarian Record, Sydney: UNSW Press, 2004.